Mass migration: Age of Mass Migration

 Historians often identify an "age of mass migration" occurring from c.
-1850 to 1914 (sometimes 1940), in which long-distance migration occurred at an unprecedented and exceptionally high rate.
+1850 to 1914 (sometimes 1940), during which long-distance migration occurred at an unprecedented and exceptionally high rate.

 There were three factors that led to the 'age of mass migration'.
 First, the cost of migration decreased dramatically.
 Second, the benefits of migration rose (the return on migration was higher in the United States than in other countries).
 Third, open border regimes encouraged migration.
 The 'age of mass migration' usually refers to the voluntary transatlantic migration of European peasants and laborers to the Americas.

 Immigration from Europe accounted for about 40% of the total United States population growth in the late 19th century.
 It has been argued that the term should include other mass migrations that occurred in the same period since similarly, large numbers of people migrated long distances within the continent of Asia, most notably during the Pakistan Movement and the subsequent partition of India in 1947.

 During open border regimes, immigrants were attracted by the falling costs of migration and higher wages in the United States.

 The partition of India caused the movement of 18 million people.
 This caused both religious and civil tensions between Hindus and Muslims.
 This resulted in the highest casualty rate for one migration according to the Guinness Book of World Records 2014.
 One million people were killed and 12 million became homeless.